alex-james-vukovity/react-file-structure/README.md

 Naming utility function

-#### A/HC/LC Pattern
+#### Naming utility function.
+A/HC/LC Pattern

-There is a useful pattern to follow when naming functions:
+Use this pattern when naming functions:

 ```
 prefix? + action (A) + high context (HC) + low context?
 (LC)